Loading...

 United Kingdom Security Vetting (UKSV): our latest updates - GOV.UK

-Process length: from 20 days to a number of months
+Process length: from 25 days up to around three months

 Optima Health, Lead Occupational Health Physician | The Society of Occupational Medicine

-References are obtained via your HMRC tax record and usually take one week to complete.
+References are obtained via your HMRC tax record.
 Where a written personal reference is also required, this can take longer.

-Now you have cleared all checks, the recruitment team will be back in touch to arrange your start date and issue your formal paperwork.
+Once all checks have been completed satisfactorily, a member of the on-boarding team will be in touch to agree your start date and then extend your formal job offer in writing.

 Your new team will be in contact to make arrangements for your first day.
 We look forward to having you on board!